Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 performing queries across multiple* `CollisionLayer`*s.
 A safety check exists to detect this when safety checks are enabled.*

-You can also create or pass in a `remapSrcArray` which will map indices in `FindPairsResult` to the source indices of either your `EntityQuery` or `NativeArray`s.

 Lastly, after customizing things the way you want, you can call one of the many
 schedulers: